 First off his Tinder was very mysterious, so obviously I swiped right because I'm the kind of person who is too impatient while reading a novel and cut to the end to see what happens.
 Even though we connected on Tinder, he had originally said he was unable to meet with me due to personal plans.
 But Saturday morning I got a message from him that stated: "What are the chances of meeting an attractive writer?
 I can't pass up that opportunity." *Heart eyes emoji.* So we set up a date.

-I'm not into blondes, however the Novelist was a very tall and handsome blonde and I was into it.
+I'm not into blondes, however the Novelist was a very tall and handsome and I was into it.
 We met at a really cute bar near to where I was staying.
-Automatically he received cool points for not judging me for ordering like a 7 year old after a several hours of not eating after returning from Salzburg.
+Automatically he received cool points for not judging me for ordering like a 7 year old, after several hours of not eating from my day trip to Salzburg.
 He introduced me to delicious Austrian red wine, we bonded over being writers and the constant struggle of being creative, and other random things ones discuss on a first date.
 He explained to me a clinic in Switzerland named Dignitas, where people pay to commit suicide.
 I was intrigued but confused as to why anyone would willingly pay to commit suicide when you can do it for free.
-Aside from the melancholy topic, we had great conversation and an even hotter make out session in the rain after we shut down the bar.
+Aside from the melancholy topic, we had great conversations and even hotter make out session in the rain after we shut down the bar.
 Afterwards, I was totally in lust over the Novelist but the next morning I was off to Budapest which meant on to the next one.

 The Italian Lover